LindaniJay/profile_site/README.md

-# Lindani Jonase Portfolio Website
+# Lindani Jonase Portfolio Website.

 A modern, professional, and fully responsive portfolio website for Lindani Jonase.
 This project is a showcase of advanced front-end development, design, and interactivity, featuring a dark, masculine theme, animated backgrounds, dynamic weather dashboard, and a seamless user experience across all devices.